mainzcript/wirecam.js/README.md

 ## Development

-This is a pnpm monorepo.
+This is a pnpm monorepo with automated releases.
 To get started:

 ```bash
 # Install dependencies